alexakulin/AXL-SKILL/README.md

 ## CONTENTS

+- allegro.ilinit - load all skill files at start (put it in %HOME/pcbenv)
 - grids - interactive grid control form
 - set_target - interactively set the target in the matchgroup by pick in the canvas
 - addeskd - add ESKD-compatible (Russian standard) Cyrillic text to the canvas

+## USE

+Put the *allegro.ilinit* file and required skill files to the %HOME%/pcbenv folder, or to the %CDS_SITE%/pcb/skill folder, and restart Allegro PCB Editor.
+HOME is the system variable which shows your "home" path for the PCB Editor.
+CDS_SITE is the system variable which shows your "site settings" path.
+When Allegro PCB Editor starts, it looks into these folders for *allegro.ilinit* file, and if it exists it will be loaded and should start the required scripts from the folder.

+The use model of each script is described inside the script code in first comment.
+You are welcome to suggest the changes and improvements for these scripts.